 How to drink coffee in space

-On Wednesday (May 27, 2020) NASA will send the first astronauts to the Space Station from the U.S. since 2011.
+On Saturday, May 30, 2020, NASA sent the first astronauts to the Space Station from the U.S. since 2011.
 This historic human spaceflight is the first time in history that a private company, SpaceX, is providing the ride.
 As the SpaceX Falcon 9 rocket and Dragon capsule head for the International Space Station, we started wondering "how do astronauts drink coffee in space"?

 Americans, on average, drink about three cups of coffee per day.
 But, we have a little thing on earth called gravity that helps keep our coffee in the cup.
 What happens when you drink coffee in zero gravity?
 There is a lot that goes into it.
 In space, your taste buds change, saliva changes in your mouth, and your sinuses are plugged.